 Field-hunting tip

-Look in metamorphic zinc ore deposits country — that is the host setting where hodgkinsonite typically forms.
+Look in metamorphic zinc ore deposits country, the host setting where hodgkinsonite typically forms.
 If you start seeing willemite, franklinite, zincite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive habit, so train your eye for that shape before scanning the outcrop.